May 25, 2013

 There are several more things you can do by using saved views.
 Let’s see what else we can do with saved views.

 A view can save layer snapshot.
-View can only remember the layers visibility and only works in modelspace.
+A view can only remember the layers visibility and only works in modelspace.
 So it’s not the same with layer states.
-Layer states works with all layer properties and you can use it in layout.
+Layer states work with all layer properties and you can use it in a layout.

 layer_snapshot_in_view